Ankr-network/game-unreal-sdk/README.md

 Check status of tickets by calling `GetTicketResult`.

-For example, if the game is hanging or you are still waiting.
+For example, if you come back to the game, check the status of the ticket with GetTicketResult having body parameters as `device_id`, `ticket`.

 Returns the status of the result.